japananh/nana-coder/ckyd6hcrq03h33ks104x5hjhy.md

 # Keep your mouth clean

 Some people are very busy or lazy so they don't even put a few minutes to clean their mouths.
 Early meetings make people feel annoyed because of bad breath.
 Keeping your mouth clean is not only a personal norm but a **SOCIAL** norm.

+An [article](https://www.healthline.com/health/should-you-brush-your-teeth-before-or-after-breakfast#:~:text=Waiting%2030%20minutes%20to%20an,especially%20after%20having%20acidic%20foods.) in healthlin.com show that

+> Waiting 30 minutes to an hour after eating to brush your teeth is the best way to ensure that you're protecting your teeth and not tampering with your enamel.
+The American Dental Association recommends you wait 60 minutes after eating before you brush, especially after having acidic foods.